-Public Housing residents that are currently Family Self-Sufficiency (FSS) participants will continue to be eligible for FSS once their housing is converted under RAD.
-All Project Owners will be required to administer the FSS program in accordance with the requirements of 24 CFR 984, the participants' contracts of participation, and future guidance published by HUD.
-Project Owners will be allowed to use any funds already granted FSS coordinator salaries until such funds are expended.
-All Project Owners will be required to provide both service coordinators and payments to the escrow until the end of the Contract Participation for each resident.
+Public Housing residents that were Family Self-Sufficiency (FSS) participants continue to be eligible for FSS once their housing converted under RAD.
+All Project Owners are required to administer the FSS program in accordance with the requirements of 24 CFR 984, the participants' contracts of participation, and future guidance published by HUD.
+Project Owners are allowed to use any funds already granted FSS coordinator salaries until such funds are expended.
+All Project Owners are required to provide both service coordinators and payments to the escrow until the end of the Contract Participation for each resident.
 Upon conversion, already escrowed funds for FSS Participants shall be transferred into the PBRA escrow account and be considered PBRA funds, thus reverting to PBRA if forfeited by the FSS participant.
 Through waiver in PIH Notice 2012-32 (HA), REV-2, FSS funds awarded in FY14 and prior FSS funds may be used to continue to serve FSS participants living in the units converted under RAD to PBRA.
 Pursuant to FY 2015 Appropriations Act any FSS funds awarded in FY 2015 (and forward if the provision is extended), may be used to also serve any other PBRA resident, affected by RAD or not.
+The FSS Proposed Rule "Streamlining and Implementation of Economic Growth, Regulatory Relief, and Consumer Protection Act Changes to Family Self-Sufficiency (FSS) Program" primarily implements statutory changes signed into law in 2018.
+However, other proposed changes to help reduce burden and streamline the program will be reviewed and implemented as the final rule is released.